WeblateOrg/weblate/docs/admin/announcements.rst

 :guilabel:`Post announcement`:

 .. image:: /screenshots/announcement-project.png
-    :alt: Image showing a announcement that reads: "Translations will be used only if they reach 60%" atop the dashboard view.
+    :alt: Image showing an announcement that reads: "Translations will be used only if they reach 60%" atop the dashboard view.

 It can be also added using the admin interface: